gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 sudo nice -n -20 udevmon -c udevmon.yaml >udevmon.log 2>udevmon.err &
 ```
+You may notice a lag typing `s` or `space` with an sdcard, but not really with an SSD.
+For convenience, there's a version of the file without s2arrows

-## Install a minimal Vim config
+## Install A Minimal Vim Configuration

-- For clipboard support, Wayland users should make sure that wl-clipboard is installed.
+- For clipboard support, Wayland users should make sure that `wl-clipboard` is installed.
 The package vim-gtk3 has better clipboard support.
-Run in terminal as `gvim -v` (I think).
-This vim config is based on this https://github.com/nvim-zh/minimal_vim by the incomparable [jdhao](https://github.com/jdhao)
+This vim config is based on https://github.com/nvim-zh/minimal_vim by the incomparable [jdhao](https://github.com/jdhao)

 To avoid default conf interfering with this conf do this:
 ```